Kentucky Guardsmen train in historic landmark

 |0

-This work, Kentucky Guardsmen train in historic landmark [Image 1 of 4], by SSG Scott Raymond, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, Kentucky Guardsmen train in historic landmark, by SSG Scott Raymond, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT